Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Analysis on the group

-The diffeomorphism between $\mathrm{SU}(2)$ and the standard three-sphere $\mathbb{S}^3$ is immediate from the above definition.
-Moreover, the normalized Haar measure $\mu$ on $\mathrm{SU}(2)$ coincides with the standard probability measure on the three-sphere.
-Using this measure, one defines the Lebesgue spaces such as $L^2(G)$.
+The diffeomorphism between $\mathrm{SU}(2)$ and the standard three-sphere $\mathbb{S}^3$ is immediate.
+Moreover, the standard probability measure on $\mathbb{S}^3$ coincides with the normalized Haar measure $\mu$ on $\mathrm{SU}(2)$, using which one defines the Lebesgue spaces such as $L^2(G)$.